libts/tslib/README.markdown

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/11027/badge.svg)](https://scan.coverity.com/projects/tslib)

-tslib is an abstraction layer for touchscreen events, as well as a filter stack for the manipulation of those events, see [instructions how to use tslib](https://github.com/kergoth/tslib/wiki/setup-and-configure-tslib).
+tslib is an abstraction layer for touchscreen events, as well as a filter stack for the manipulation of those events.

 Here's a short introductory presentation: